kapitoshcka/WizeGatorApp/README.md

    - **Become a Tutor** to register and offer your expertise.
 3. Navigate the Tutor Dashboard to view approved tutors and connect with them.

-## Vision
-WizeGATOR aims to build a community where knowledge sharing is easy, accessible, and engaging for everyone.